60-Second Summary

 Documentation gaps compound these technical challenges.
 As systems age, complete technical documentation often becomes scarce.
 Original developers may no longer be available, and knowledge about system architecture and integration points may exist only in the institutional memory of long-term employees.
 Without proper documentation, creating effective integration solutions becomes significantly more difficult, increasing both the cost and risk of modernization initiatives.

-The True Cost if Poor Integration
+The True Cost of Poor Integration

 The consequences of inadequate integration extend far beyond mere technical inconvenience.
 When automation technologies don’t properly communicate with legacy systems, warehouses experience significant operational disruptions.
 Downtime during implementation can halt operations entirely, resulting in missed shipments, delayed orders, and customer dissatisfaction.
 Even after implementation, poor integration commonly leads to persistent productivity losses as workflows become disjointed and inefficient.